mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 **Response**
 ```400: BAD REQUEST { "message": "<error number> <error description><error details>" }```

-Vendors will be expected to demonstrate a mechanism for timely reporting of ID creation errors back to users, either through the SIS user interface, or through a separate interface, or reporting method.
+Vendors will be expected to demonstrate a mechanism for timely reporting of State Student ID creation errors back to users, either through the SIS user interface, or through a separate interface, or reporting method.

 ## Ed-Fi / MARSS Student Record Validation Test
-When Student records are initially created in the Ed-Fi ODS for the specified school year, MDE's Ed-Fi API performs a validation check against MDE's Student ID System to determine whether the student is associated to a valid state student ID (SSID).
+When Student records are initially created in the Ed-Fi ODS for the specified school year, MDE's Ed-Fi API performs a validation check against MDE's Student ID System to determine whether the student is associated to a valid State Student ID.
 If the validation check passes, the Student record will be added to the Ed-Fi ODS.

 NOTE: Once a Student record is created in the Ed-Fi ODS for the specified school year, the Ed-Fi API doesn't validate subsequent updates to that Student record in that school year.